 We spent quite a while trying to decide between renting a car and using the trains for our trip.
 In the end, we decided as this was our first visit and we would be mostly be visiting large cities that it made more sense to take the train.
 The train was also more cost-effective than driving would have been.

-Using the Trenitalia website and The Man in Seat 61 we managed to plan our journey quite easily.
+Using the Trenitalia website and The Man in Seat 61, we managed to plan our journey quite easily.
 We decided to buy our tickets on arrival and not use RailEurope because they regularly charge much more than local ticket prices.
-We were also advised not to get an Eu-rail pass as these do not offer better value unless you are travelling on a long trip.
+We do not think Eu-rail pass offer better value unless you are travelling on a long trip.

 We travelled in both 1st and 2nd class and a couple of sectors on the new superfast trains.
 Trains simple to use and quite comfortable.
 If you are travelling in a group of 3 or more, there are some pretty good deals available.
 If you are going solo, it can be cheaper to book tickets a month or so before you leave.